-That’s why Google’s algorithm is designed to identify signs that a site’s content truly is authoritative.
-One way it does so is by essentially evaluating a site or page’s backlink profile.
+Google’s algorithm is designed to identify signs that a site’s content truly is authoritative by evaluating a site or page’s backlink profile.

 Search the Internet for mentions of your brand, services, or products.
 You may need to perform several searches to find a decent number of mentions.

 Check to see if the publishers of the content in which your brand and products are mentioned have linked back to your site accordingly.
 When they haven’t, reach out to them, asking if they’d be willing to add links.
 Some might ignore this request, but others may be happy to do so.